SHYAMALA07/course-work/how-to-guides/Deploy-nodejs-app-to-azure-app-services.md

 ![](../assets/images/deployment-center.png)

 - Fill the details of your git repo and hit save.
-- Under "Logs" tab you will find the automatic deployment settings.
+- Under "Logs" tab you will find the deployment run logs.

   ![](../assets/images/logs.png)